pmrt/tic-tac-toe/README.md

 - ``onClick="view.play('cell-<id>',<id>)"``

 Where you have to replace ``<id>`` with the number of the cell.
 You must add 9 elements with both attributes in order to work properly.
-Here you got an simple example:
+Here you got a simple example:

 ```html
 		<table id="panel">